 Spoon rice mixture into lettuce leaves.
 Serve warm.

 Add 1/4 cup ground turkey or beef, cooked and crumbled for a protein option.

-The lettuce you use needs to be able to maintain a structure when you pick it up to eat it.
+The lettuce you use for this recipe needs to be able to maintain a structure when you pick it up to eat it.
 It is best to use a heartier lettuce type for your wraps.
 Try using romaine or butterhead lettuce as they have larger, sturdier leaves to hold your wraps together.
 Make sure to buy fresh lettuce that isn’t wilting or brown.
 Kitchen Tip: If your lettuce is starting to get old, revive it in an ice water bath before it’s too late!

-Lettuce wraps are a great way to keep a dish Gluten Free.
+Lettuce wraps are a great way to keep a dish gluten free.
 Check out these Lettuce Wrap Recipes that will get your creativity flowing in the kitchen!
 Try out the Chicken and Basmati Lettuce Wraps for an easy midweek meal or these tangy Shrimp and Pineapple Lettuce Wrap, that are loaded with satisfying flavor!